|

 FILTERSHADOWCOLOR color

-Specifies a string with the hex code or name for the color of the filter-based shadow.
+Specifies a string with the hex code or name for the color of the filter-based

 Variable: ol_filtershadowcolor